 As an artist, you will have two ways that you can gather emails from collectors and potential collectors.
 You will be able to receive an email online and offline.
 You will want to optimize both areas to grow your list.

 Before I go into how to optimize your online and offline efforts, I want to ask you a couple of questions.

-The only people that you want on your list are the people interested in learning more about you and your art.
+The only people who you want on your list are the people interested in learning more about you and your art.